jasonfb/universal_track_manager/README.md

 • track viewport screensize
 • an optional long-cookie feature to drop a long-lived cookie into the visitor's browser that work separately from the Rails session
 • track gclid or other advirtising URL parameters passed on first landings, like UTMs

-If the user logs in, you can associate the visit to a user id.
+• An optional extension to build in-house geolocation by IP address, or rely on an external service for geolocation by IP address and associate the user's looked-up location with their visit information
+• Anonymized geolocation, to let you look-up IPs in order to geolocate users, but not store the actual IP addresses themselves.
+• A switch to track the user before or after the controller action has rendered.
+Since the tracking adds a small overhead to each request, tracking after the controller has rendered makes your page respond faster for the user.
+But if you track before you render, you can use optionally use the tracked information to personalize, customize, or target your website to respond uniquely to the visitor.

 Visits are a lot like Rails sessions; in fact, this Gem piggybacks off of Rails sessions for tracking the visit.
 (You will need to have a session store set up and in place.)
+However, visits are not identical to sessions more than one visit can share the same session.
+(A session cannot have more than one visit, and if a new visit event happens within an existing session, the old visit gets evicted, or thrown out, of the session.)

 # Privacy & Legal Implications